Resources for Water System Operators

 Safe Water Supply: Vital to your Health (PDF, 184KB) is intended to help British Columbians understand the importance of safe water supply systems (e.g., private wells).
 It provides information on the risks, operation and basic components of private and public small water systems, as well as how to maintain safe water quality in existing systems.

-The Small Water System Guidebook (PDF, 3.0MB) provides advice to help water suppliers of small water systems achieve compliance with the legislation.
+The Small Water System Guidebook (PDF, 568KB) provides advice to help water suppliers of small water systems achieve compliance with the legislation and the new Water Sustainability Act.
 Essentially, it is a collection of facts, instructions and tips for water supply systems serving up to 500 people.
 It describes the components of a small water system from source to tap, regulatory requirements, treatment objectives and more.
 It will help owners and operators of small water systems:

 - Assess and minimize the health risks associated with operating a drinking water system.